 The Daleks get Susan to write a note to the Thals saying that the Daleks want to make peace with them and that they are to collect food from them tomorrow.
 However the Daleks obviously intend to exterminate them as soon as they enter the city.

-The Doctor and his friends meanwhile are able to escape by killing the Dalek guarding them by pulling it over a cloak, seperating it from the metal floors.
-The Doctor is once again happy to leave the Thals to their fate, but Ian remains behind and warns the Thals, though not before the Daleks manage to kill the leader of thals in cold blood.
+The Doctor and his friends meanwhile are able to escape by killing the Dalek guarding them by pulling it over a cloak, separating it from the metal floors.
+The Doctor is once again happy to leave the Thals to their fate, but Ian remains behind and warns the Thals, though not before the Daleks manage to kill the leader of Thals in cold blood.

-The rest of the Thals escape to the jungle and still believe that they can make peace with the Daleks, but Ian warns them that the Daleks will not rest until they have destroyed them as they hate the Thals simply for being different to them.
+The rest of the Thals escape to the jungle and still believe that they can make peace with the Daleks, but Ian warns the Thals that the Daleks will not rest until they have destroyed them as they hate the Thals simply for being different.